 If you have a purge valve stuck open, you’ll need to replace it.

 Perform an EVAP Purge Valve Leak Test

 You can also do a similar test to the “Stuck Open” condition test with the engine off, that will also help you determine whether a purge valve is bad.

 With the engine off, remove the purge valve by using a screwdriver to gently pry the bracket, and once the valve is loose, slide it out (1:58 in the video).

 With a hose connected to the valve, you can either try blowing through it from either direction or connect a vacuum pump to test whether air comes out (2:17).
 Make sure everything is connected properly before testing this.
-If air does come out, that means there’s a leak, and the purge valve needs to be replaced.
+If air does come out, that means there’s a leak, and you’ll need to replace the purge valve.